pororo0721/azure-database-migration340/README.md

 Setting up a sandbox environment provides a safe and controlled space for software development and experimentation.
 By following the steps outlined in this guide, you can replicate the development setup, install SQL Server, and restore database backups to create an isolated environment for exploration and innovation.
 ### Task 4: Automate Backups for Development Database

-By following the steps outlined in this guide, you can configure an automated backup solution for your development database using SQL Server Management Studio (SSMS).
  With a weekly backup schedule in place, you ensure consistent protection for your evolving work and simplify recovery for your development environment if needed.

 ### Features